OlgaKnut/pands-project/README.md

 <img src="https://user-images.githubusercontent.com/123666667/237213422-71967bb4-6f81-4d63-94cd-9062efc90904.png" width="400" height="400"/>

-It is very clear from this plot that Iris virginica is largest of three species exept one mesurment-sepal width.
+It is very clear from this plot that Iris Virginica is largest of three species exept one measurement-sepal width.

 ## Conclusion

 # References